majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

   [1]: http://lcamtuf.blogspot.co.uk/2012/01/p0f-is-back.html
   [p0f]: http://lcamtuf.coredump.cx/p0f3/

-New p0f version is different - not only it can look at low level packets, but also it is capable of fingerprinting higher-level application protocols.
+The new version of p0f is different: not only it can look at low level packets, but also it is capable of fingerprinting higher-level application protocols.
 Currently it is able to do HTTP fingerprinting and the author [suggests][] other protocols might soon follow.